nikk1e/jquery-ajax-unobtrusive/README.md

 Remember to make your changes to only the src file.
 Use ".\build.cmd" to automatically generate the js file in dist directory, minify the js file, create a .nupkg and change the version in the package.json if needed.

 To stage for a release, update the "version.props" file and run ".\build.cmd" (see Release Checklist [here](https://github.com/aspnet/jquery-ajax-unobtrusive/wiki/Release-checklist)).

+nikk1e - Forked in order to add PR36 (support for formaction)